yonetaniryo/yonetaniryo.github.io/index.markdown

 layout: home
 ---

-I am a Research Scientist at CyberAgent AI Lab, working on machine learning, computer vision, and the integration of these with other fields such as robotics and HCI.
+I am a Research Scientist at CyberAgent, working on machine learning, computer vision, and the integration of these with other fields such as robotics and HCI.

 [Twitter: @RYonetani](https://twitter.com/RYonetani) / [Google Scholar](https://scholar.google.com/citations?user=DYXnRWEAAAAJ) / [GitHub](https://github.com/yonetaniryo)